CamilaJaviera91/pyspark-first-approach/README.md

 #### previous_years(spark):

-- The code loads a CSV into a PySpark DataFrame, calculates population estimates for multiple years, saves the result in a new CSV, renames the final file, removes unnecessary files, and handles logs and errors.
+- The code loads a CSV into a **PySpark DataFrame**, calculates population estimates for multiple years, saves the result in a new CSV, renames the final file, removes unnecessary files, and handles logs and errors.

 ### ✅ Example Output:

 - **previous_years(spark):**

 <img src="./images/pic10.png" alt="analysis_sheets" width="500"/>